elastisys/compliantkubernetes/docs/adr/0005-use-individual-ssh-keys.md

 ## Decision Outcome

-We will managed SSH keys via an Ansible role, since it allows rotating/adding/deleting keys without rebooting nodes.
+We will manage SSH keys via an Ansible role, since it allows rotating/adding/deleting keys without rebooting nodes.
 Also, it caters to more environments, e.g., BYO-VMs and BYO-metal.
-The public SSH keys of all operators will be put in a file in `https://github.com/elastisys/compliantkubernetes-kubespray`, one key per line.
+The public SSH keys of all operators will be put in a file in [`ck8s-ops`](https://github.com/elastisys/ck8s-ops), one key per line.
 The comment of the key needs to clearly identify the owner.

+The [compliantkubernetes-kubespray](https://github.com/elastisys/compliantkubernetes-kubespray) project will make it easy to configure SSH keys.
+Operator logs (be it stand-alone documents, git or GitOps-like repositories) will clearly list the SSH keys and identities of the operators configured for each environment.

 ### Bootstrapping